The page covers:

 Spedale di S. Giacomo was the third large Roman hospital to be founded after those of S. Spirito in Sassia and S. Giovanni in Laterano;

-it was built in 1339 by Cardinal Pietro Colonna to provide assistance to the pilgrims who entered Rome from nearby
+it was built in 1339 by Cardinal Pietro Colonna to provide assistance to the pilgrims who entered Rome at Porta

 del Popolo.
 It was known as S. Giacomo in Augusta because the neighbourhood was named after nearby Mausoleo di Augusto; in 1515 Pope Leo X officially named it Ospedale degli Incurabili